AlbertL7/The-PoorMans-Cyber-Threat-Feed/README.md

 ## Use Case Example 1 Get top 15 most recent malware and create feedly filter
 ![image](https://github.com/AlbertL7/The-PoorMans-Cyber-Threat-Feed/assets/71300144/c290bb15-a63b-456e-bc95-12f40ec252a9)

-## Use Case Example 2 grap yara rule and description for VirusTotal retro hunt.
+## Use Case Example 2 grab yara rule and description for VirusTotal retro hunt.
 If the malware has more than one yara rule, all yara rules will be displayed.
 ![image](https://github.com/AlbertL7/The-PoorMans-Cyber-Threat-Feed/assets/71300144/78aff5aa-48ba-4d6f-a842-0a1497839edb)

 ## Use Case Example 3 quickly query all yara and descriptions from originally grabbed malware from "get_malware"